CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 The first step in generating results was to figure out the optimal block size for the different GPU implementations of the scan and stream compaction algorithms.
-Data from each implementation was collected with a constant input array size of 2^25 (33,554,432) for powers of two block sizes from 32 to 1024, and the results are shown in Figure XXX below.
+Data from each implementation was collected with a constant input array size of 2^25 (33,554,432) for powers of two block sizes from 32 to 1024, and the results are shown in Figure 3 below.

 ![](images/figures/graph_blocksize.png)
-*Figure XXX: Effect of CUDA block size on runtime of scan and stream compaction.*
+*Figure 3: Effect of CUDA block size on runtime of scan and stream compaction.*

 As seen from the graph, for both exclusive scan and stream compaction, the optimal block size is around 128-256.
 Below these values, the runtime shoots up exponentially with decreasing block size,